Which of the following best describes the standard anatomical pos... | Channels for Pearson+

 1

-Step 2: Recall the key features of the standard anatomical position: the body is standing upright, facing forward, with arms at the sides and palms facing forward.
-This position ensures consistency in anatomical terminology.
+Visualize the correct posture: The standard anatomical position involves standing upright, facing forward, with arms at the sides and palms facing forward.
+This position is neutral and avoids ambiguity in anatomical descriptions.

-Step 3: Analyze each option provided in the question and compare it to the definition of the standard anatomical position.

-Step 4: Eliminate options that do not match the criteria of standing upright, facing forward, arms at the sides, and palms facing forward.
-For example, 'lying face down' or 'sitting with legs crossed' do not align with the standard anatomical position.
+Eliminate incorrect options: Sitting with legs crossed and hands on knees, lying flat on the back with arms crossed over the chest, and standing upright facing backward with palms facing backward do not meet the criteria for the standard anatomical position.

 Watch next